Rickyp4/Software_Eng_Project1/README.md

 certain enemies.
 Killing an enemy that possesses a soul will automatically be claimed by the player

-Health Pickups - Health pickups can be found in certain rooms.
+Health Pickups - Health pickups are the same shade of green as your health bar, and can be found in certain rooms.
 These pickups will increase your health by one tick

+Music and SFX: All music and sounds are synced to the music.
+The gun is full auto and fires on 1/8 notes, and other sounds being played will be in time and in key.

+!!!!Changing windows is known to desync the music!!!!
+If you want to click outside of the game for any reason, pause the game first.